Learning From Home

 Year 9 Timetable

-From 27 April, your timetable and the expectations around your home learning have changed.
+From 8th June, your timetable will change so that it will support you whether you are working at home or attending school sessions from 15th June.
+Your timetabled online lessons remain exactly the same and it is important you continue with these.
 Please see the letter below for further details.
 This is to help you cover the curriculum content for your GCSE courses in a supportive way, and to provide you with the feedback you need to progress through your subjects.
 Your lessons are in your class folders on TEAMS and it is essential that you complete the quizzes for each timetabled lesson.
 This will help you to manage your courses and be ready for when we are back in the classroom.
 Remember, your Head of Year, Mr Holden, your tutors and your subject teachers are all here to help you and available via email.

 Year 10 Letter